Femtosecond optical breakdown in silicon: Results and discussion

-Figs.\ref{fig:Fig2} (a-d) presents the photo-electron density and the absorbed laser energy per Si atom as a function of the laser fluence.
-The low fluence regime is characterized by perturbative three-photon absorption with super-linear scaling trend of the photoelectron density $n_c \sim \Phi^3$.
-For higher laser fluences $\Phi \ge 1$ J/cm$^2$, a qualitative change of electron dynamics occurs with sub-linear scaling law $n_c \sim \Phi^{1/3}$.
-Similar result is found in the dependence of the absorbed energy on the laser energy fluence, shown in Fig.\ref{fig:Fig2} (b,d).
-At low fluences, perturbative scaling trend is exhibited with $ E_{abs} \sim \Phi^4$ due to four-photon absorption.
-The sudden step-like increase of laser energy deposition is associated with the onset of free-carrier absorption and dielectric breakdown of Si.
-Free carriers promoted into the conduction band behave like those in simple metal described by a Drude model.
-Because their effective mass is large compared to the electron mass, their screened plasma frequency $\omega_p^2=4 \pi (32/a_0^3) e^2/(m^{\ast} \epsilon_b$) is in the infrared range and nearly matches the laser oscillation frequency (here $\epsilon_b \approx \epsilon_0$ is the background dielectric constant of the photoexcited Si).
-At this point, resonant energy transfer occurs from the laser pulse to the electrons and an optical breakdown occurs.
-The deposited energy at threshold $E_{break} \approx$ 0.2 eV/atom is independent on the parameters of the laser pulse and slightly exceeds the corresponding melting temperature of silicon (1700 Kelvin).
-For above threshold fluences, the electronic excitation energy $E_{abs} > $ 1 eV/atom exceeds a few times the thermal melting threshold and a characteristic square-root scaling law $E_{abs} \sim \Phi^{1/2}$ is exhibited.
-This sub-linear scaling trend of the absorbed energy in the breakdown plasma is a result of balance between kinetic and potential energy gain by electrons.
+To derive empirical scaling laws associated with photoionization, in a log-log plot Figs.\ref{fig:Fig2} (a-d) display the photo-electron density and the absorbed laser energy as functions of the laser fluence.
+The perturbative low-fluence regime is characterized by super-linear scaling trend of the photoelectron density $n_c \sim \Phi^3$ and absorbed energy $E_{abs} \sim \Phi^4$.
+The scaling laws for energy and density are different as a result of competition between three- and four-photon transitions that are very sensitive to the specific band structure of silicon (cf. below).
+For higher laser fluences $\Phi > 1$ J/cm$^2$, a qualitative change of electron dynamics occurs, when both the conduction electron density and absorbed energy undergo a step-like increase at threshold.
+The discontinous change in conduction electron density is a signature of a first-order phase transition (e.g. melting).
+Free charge carriers promoted into the conduction band behave similarly to those in a simple metal described by a Drude model.
+Because their band-averaged effective mass $m^{\ast} \approx 10 m_e$ is large compared to the electron mass, their screened plasma frequency $\omega_p^2=4 \pi (32/a_0^3) e^2/(m^{\ast} \epsilon_b$) is in the infrared range and nearly matches the laser oscillation frequency (here $\epsilon_b$ is the background dielectric constant of the photoexcited Si).
+At this point, resonant energy transfer occurs from the laser pulse to the electrons and the optical breakdown occurs.
+The deposited energy at threshold $E_{break} \approx$ 0.2 eV/atom is independent on the parameters of the laser pulse and slightly exceeds the thermal melting threshold of silicon (corresponding to temperature $\approx$ 1700 Kelvin).
+For above threshold fluences, the electronic excitation energy $E_{abs} > $ 1 eV/atom exceeds a few times the thermal melting threshold and the sub-linear scaling laws $n_c \sim \Phi^{1/3}$ and $E_{abs} \sim \Phi^{1/2}$ are exhibited.
+The very slow increase of conduction electron density with the increase of fluence is a direct consequence of the exclusion principle: when large fraction of electrons have already been photoexcited and occupy states in the conduction band, photoionization into these states becomes unlikely due to Pauli blocking.
+Hence the density of free charge carriers tends to saturate in the high fluence regime.
+However the electronic excitation energy does not reach a quasi-saturation limit, instead the photoexcited solid absorbs very efficiently the laser energy with the increased laser fluence.
+That is because of a highly-efficient free-carrier absorption: the freed conduction electrons(holes) continue to absorb laser energy via resonant one-photon transitions to vacant higher lying conduction(valence) band states, cf. also Ref. \cite{Apostolova2020}.